 How to detect melasma?

-A good skin doctor can immediately detect a melasma just by looking at the skin surface.
-If the doctor is not sure, he can use a specialized lamp called “woods lamp” to detect how deep is the damage to the skin surface.
+A good skin doctor can immediately detect a melasma just by looking at the skin condition.
+If the doctor is not sure, he can use a specialized lamp called “woods lamp” to detect severity of the skin damage.

 Can it be cured?

-There is no permanent solution to this problem yet.
-But there are some treatments that reduce the impact of this problem on the outer surface of the skin, to make it more acceptable.
-Doctors usually prescribe creams that lighten the skin surface and steroid ointments.
-Using wrong quantities of creams that contain hydroquinone without doctor’s direction can lead to “exogenous ochronosis” problem.
-Bleaching agents present in this cream can darken the skin even more.
+There is no permanent solution or cure to this problem in the scientific world.
+However, there are some treatments that reduce the impact of this problem on the outer surface of the skin, to make it appear more acceptable.
+Doctors usually prescribe creams that lighten the skin complexion and steroid ointments.
+Do not try to treat the condition yourself without Doctor’s directions as using wrong quantities of creams that contain hydroquinone without doctor’s guidance can lead to a skin condition called “exogenous ochronosis”.
+Additionally, bleaching agents present in this cream can darken the skin.
 When hydroquinone level increases beyond 4% it can lead to permanent darkness in skin.

 Treatments like chemical peel, dermabrasion, and microdermabrasion do fetch good results.
 But no treatment is a permanent cure for melasma, it will reappear.